hacatu/rust-crater/README.md

 (almost) any coordinate type (must be `Ord + NumRef + Clone`): `CuPoint` and `CuRegion`.

 ## External Crates:
-  `num-traits`: This crate is certainly no Numerical Prelude (Haskall), but it's an aboslute godsend for making mathematically generic traits without having to put 200+ type bounds relating to overloading numeric operators for different permutations of reference types.
+  `num-traits`: This crate is certainly no Numerical Prelude (Haskell), but it's an aboslute godsend for making mathematically generic traits without having to put 200+ type bounds relating to overloading numeric operators for different permutations of reference types.
 Basically impossible to overload these opertors without it.
   `rand`: It's extremely weird that C++ has a builtin rand library but Rust doesn't.
 Rust typically makes much better decisions with what should and shouldn't enter the language.
-That said, this random number crate is INSANELY powerful and good, even moreso than Quickcheck (Haskall).
+That said, this random number crate is INSANELY powerful and good, even moreso than Quickcheck (Haskell).
 Overloading the `Uniform` random distribution to generate `CuPoint<T, N>` generically took like 30 seconds.